 If you imported your product catalog directly into The Hub, you can skip this section.

 However, if you make changes to products within the ShipWorks software, you can follow the steps below to push those changes from the ShipWorks software to the associated Products Catalog in The Hub.

-Once the product catalog has been added to the ShipWorks software at each warehouse, the product SKUs need to be uploaded to the ShipWorks Hub.
+Once the product catalog has been added to the ShipWorks software at each warehouse or if changes were made to the products within the ShipWorks software, the product SKUs need to be uploaded to the ShipWorks Hub.

 Here’s how: (these steps must be completed at each warehouse location for which product SKUs will be used for routing orders)